GotesSCoop/ttn-boat-sensor/README.md

 ### Pinout

 Not all pins from the board TTGO T-Beam work so we had to find the ones available.
-In fact a lot of them are wired to other peripherals.
+In fact a lot of them are wired to board peripherals like GPS module or LoRa, so they are not easy to change or expand.

 - Pin VP or 36: voltage sensor
 - Pin 13: DHT22 sensor